 Macy’s will close up to 40 underperforming stores next year, but there is no word whether locations in Western New York will be affected.

-The Cincinnati based department store is working to cut costs and bolster online operations.
+The Cincinnati-based department store is working to cut costs and bolster online operations.
 The stores make up 5 percent of Macy’s locations and 1 percent of its sales.
-It hasn’t identified which locations will close, but said it will release a list of stores this fall.
+The company has not identified which locations will close, but said it will release a list of stores this fall.

-Macy’s has stores in the Walden Galleria, Boulevard Mall, Eastern Hills Mall and McKinley Mall.
+Macy’s has local stores in Walden Galleria, Boulevard Mall, Eastern Hills Mall and McKinley Mall.

 However, Nordstrom opened an outlet concept store, Nordstrom Rack, in Amherst last week.
-And the Fashion Outlets of Niagara Falls has Saks’s outlet concept, Off Fifth.
+And the Fashion Outlets of Niagara Falls has Saks’ outlet concept, Off Fifth.